Israel threatens to retaliate following missile attack by Iran

-The crisis in the Middle East has deepened following Israel’s invasion of Lebanon and Tehran’s response.
-Alarm bells are ringing throughout the region as Iranian rockets hit inhabited areas, which has never happened before
+The crisis in the Middle East deepens after the invasion of Lebanon and Tehran’s response.
+Some of the 200 projectiles launched by the Iranian regime hit inhabited areas, which had never happened before

 A missile is placed next to a picture of Iran's Supreme Leader Ayatollah Ali Khamenei at a street exhibition marking Defense Week in Tehran, Iran, September 24.ABEDIN TAHERKENAREH (EFE)

-Iran on Tuesday launched 200 missiles at different regions of Israel in what is the worst attack ever carried out by Tehran on the Jewish state.
-Alarms warning of the danger sounded across Israel, including in the cities of Jerusalem and Tel Aviv.
+Iran on Tuesday launched around 200 ballistic missiles at different regions of Israel in what is the worst attack ever carried out by Tehran on the Jewish State.
+Alarms warning of the danger sounded across Israel, including in the cities of Jerusalem and Tel Aviv, and one person was reported as killed in the attack.
+There were reports of missiles hitting inhabited areas, including a building north of Tel Aviv, according to local media.
+The Israeli army has put the number of missiles that were fired at around 180.

 “You are asked to be vigilant and act exactly according to the instructions of the Home Front Command,” said IDF spokesman Daniel Hagari.
 “When an alarm sounds, you must enter the protected area and wait there until further instructions,” he added without specifying possible targets of the attack.
 Israeli authorities announced early on Tuesday the closure of Israel’s airspace, which was reopened after the Iranian attack.

-The U.S. official, speaking on condition of anonymity, said Washington was actively supporting Israel’s defense preparations, a day after Israel began a “limited” invasion of southern Lebanon with the stated aim of destroying infrastructure that the Iran-backed Shiite militia Hezbollah uses to attack northern Israel.
+The U.S. official, speaking on condition of anonymity, said Washington was actively supporting Israel’s defense preparations, a day after Israel began a “limited” invasion of southern Lebanon with the stated aim of destroying infrastructure that the Iran-backed Hezbollah militia uses to attack northern Israel.

 According to Axios, citing a Western source, this time Iran planned to use ballistic missiles capable of reaching Israel in 12 minutes, a goal it apparently met given the speed of the impacts.
 Six months ago, it used cruise missiles, which are slower and give the country under attack more time to intercept them.